huaweicloud/terraform-provider-huaweicloud/docs/resources/sfs_turbo.md

 ## Argument Reference
 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the SFS Turbo resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new SFS Turbo resource.

 * `name` - (Required) Specifies the name of an SFS Turbo file system.
 The value contains 4 to 64 characters and must start with a letter.
 Changing this will create a new resource.